-These findings are corroborated by an eleven-year study of Blue Cross/Blue Shield data for individuals practising TM in conjunction with a comprehensive natural health programme- Maharishi's Vedic Approach to Health.
+These findings are supported by a subsequent eleven-year study of Blue Cross/Blue Shield data for individuals practising TM in conjunction with a comprehensive natural Vedic health programme.
 Again, marked reductions in medical care utilization were found compared with normative data and matched control groups.
-Overall medical expenditure was 59% lower than norms and 57% lower than controls, with 80% fewer hospital admissions and 55% fewer outpatient visits to the doctor.
+Overall medical expenditure was 59% lower than norms and 57% lower than controls, with 80% fewer hospital admissions and 55% fewer out-patient visits to the doctor.
 TM subjects over 45 years spent 88% fewer days in hospital than controls.
 Hospital admission rates were 92% lower for immune, endocrine, and metabolic disorders; 92% lower for cardiovascular disease; 92% lower for mental health and substance abuse; and 94% lower for musculoskeletal disorders [5].